 Light blue and purple hair highlights are the perfect combinations of cool pastel tones that give the hair some cotton candy vibes.
 Deeper blue streaks intertwined with pastel purple and icy blue tones give a multifaceted color that is very unique and fun.
 To accentuate the vivid blue and purple tones, use a flat iron to add loose waves that will show off this funky hair color.

-Soft mix of lilac and platinum hair is what you need to get this gorgeous light purple hue!
-The tones are guaranteed too add extra excitement to your natural hair.
+A soft mix of lilac and platinum-gray hair is what you need to get this gorgeous light purple hue!
+The tones are guaranteed to add extra excitement to your natural hair.

 Softly curled hair guarantees a ravishing look, especially on your long light purple hair with dark roots.
 This is a great sign that you need to switch your permanent hair color.